juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

   ## ![TSLA Highest Trading Volume](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/TSLA%20Highest%20Traded%20Volume.JPG)

   Tesla shares continued to rise after in particular it overtook Toyota as the world's most valuable company in July.
 The share price was further fuelled by the announcement of a 5 for 1 split on August 28, in which the share price reset from $2,230 to a far more accessible $446 - which technically should not affect the company valuation but makes the price for each individual share more attainable for small investors.
-Prices surged by 13% on the same day, resulting in the comapny's stock price appreciated nbearly 500% between January 1 and August 31 2020, according to Nasdaq.
+Prices surged by 13% on the same day, resulting in the company's stock price appreciated nearly 500% between January 1 and August 31 2020, according to Nasdaq.
   On the other hand, there's a mixed bag of news when Tesla encountered some setbacks in China.
-With the rapid increasing competition in the EV market, along with Chinese electric vehicle maker NIO and the European carmakers, Tesla's China registation has dropped in July, but investors were hoping for continue momentum.
+With the rapid increasing competition in the EV market, along with Chinese electric vehicle maker NIO and the European carmakers, Tesla's China registation has dropped in July 2020, but investors were hoping for continue momentum.
+  Following this, Tesla dreams about making it into S&P 500 Index is about to become reality.
+Unfortunately, in September 2020 at the very last the firm is passed over for entry, and a lot of people are very disappointed.
+When news lands that it wouldn’t be included, the share price plummets 21.06% in the worst single day loss in the company’s history.
+However, it’s always darkest before the dawn.
+The next day proved much more promising, perhaps as investors began to suspect shares had been oversold.
+Prices steadily rose, jumping around 11% on September 9.
+Even so, after its ground-breaking August, prices dropped from $2,510.70 on September 1 to $1,651.05 at closing on September 8.

   # Market Cap
   The Open Price Time Series Visualization makes Tesla shares look more attractive.
-But to really understand this we would need to look at the total market cap of the company, not just the stock price.
-Unfortunately our current data doesn't have that information of total units of stock present.
-But what we can do as a simple calcualtion to try to represent total money traded would be to multply the Volume column by the Open price.
-Remember that this still isn't the actual Market Cap, its just a visual representation of the total amount of money being traded around using the time series. (e.g. 100 units of stock at $10 each versus 100000 units of stock at $1 each)
+Notwithstanding, we would need to look at the total market cap of the company, not just the stock price.
+Unfortunately our current data doesn't have sufficient information of total units of stock present.
+As such a simple calcualtion to try to represent total money traded would be applied to multply the Volume column by the Open price.
+A reminder that this still isn't the actual Market Cap, its just a visual representation of the total amount of money being traded around using the time series. (e.g. 100 units of stock at $10 each versus 100000 units of stock at $1 each)

   ## ![Market - AMZN](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/AMZN%20Total%20Traded.JPG)